 1. Three falls are better than one.

 The fact that we refer to the Falls collectively as “Niagara Falls” leads many to believe that we’re talking about one giant waterfall when, in fact, there are three.
-The aptly named American Falls are on the U.S. side, as are the lacy Bridal Veil Falls; the Horseshoe Falls (pictured above) are almost entirely on the Canadian side.
+The aptly named American Falls are on the U.S. side, as are the lacy Bridal Veil Falls; the Horseshoe Falls are almost entirely on the Canadian side.
 All three waterfalls can be experienced on the USA side of the Falls.

 2. The Falls are young — geologically speaking.